Introduction

 Source Code

-The following guidelines should be followed for all contracts in the src/
+The following guidelines should be followed for all contracts in the src/ directory:

 - All state changing functions should emit a corresponding event.
 This ensures that all actions are transparent, can be easily monitored, and can be reconstructed from the event logs.